HUT BASED LEVEL 2: Analyzing Snow Stability and Avalanche Hazard – 4 Full days

 We have moved away from the standard 8-hour a day courses to exclusively offer a full immersion hut-based backcountry experience.
 This allows us more time to conduct our lessons out in the snow.
 Less Powerpoint, more time on skis.
 This is the best way to learn… and the most fun!

 - The New Rescue Course is included to make this a full 4 days

 - Follow the American Avalanche Association (AAA) Guidelines

 - Meets American Mountain Guides Association (AMGA) Standards

-This course is designed for the avid recreational skier and/or the aspiring professional.
+This course is designed for the avid recreational skier.
 We offer a 4-day hut based program based out of our Yurts at Three Creeks Lake.
+We combine the New 3 day AIARE Rec 2 Course and the New 1 day Avy Rescue Course.
 If our course has an emphasis, it would be on ski touring.
 Other Level 2’s are held in classrooms and have town days.
 Our course is 100% in the backcountry and that is our focus.

 - AIARE 1 Review

 - Energy balance, the mountain snowpack and metamorphism